socketry/falcon-examples/streaming-websockets/readme.md

-# Streaming Server-Sent Events (SSE)
+# Streaming WebSockets

-This example shows how to stream events to a client using Server-Sent Events (SSE).
+This example shows how to use WebSockets to stream data to a browser.

 ## Usage